Popular Questions and Answers Asked About Window Films

 What are the advantages of window film compared with ‘indoor’ solar protection methods?

 Indoor solar protection methods, such as blinds or curtains, prevent visible light from getting into a room and block the view looking outside.
-Additionally, infrared heat accumulates between the solar protection and the window.
+Additionally, infrared heat accumulates between solar protection and the window.
 Eventually radiating heat into the room.
 Air conditioning is one solution, but installing and running a system to maintain a constant indoor climate can be expensive.
 Whereas window film reflects the solar radiation away before it enters the room.

 Does window film make a room cooler?